vaquarkhan/vaquarkhan/README.md

 ![Alt Text](https://media.licdn.com/dms/image/C4E22AQET5GfBwLR_VQ/feedshare-shrink_8192/0?e=1546635600&v=beta&t=21Qb9rL1siPnW26Y7latfWaYZZg7_gerC4cDVUXEtTQ)

+## When to use this architecture

+Consider this architecture style for:

+* Large applications that require a high release velocity.

+* Complex applications that need to be highly scalable.

+* Applications with rich domains or many subdomains.

+* An organization that consists of small development teams.

 ## Guidelines

 This document provides guidelines and examples for White House Web APIs, encouraging consistency, maintainability, and best practices across applications.
 White House APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).